 1/2 cup unsweetened flaked coconut, toasted

-Preheat the oven to 350°F with rack in the middle.
-Line 12 standard (1/3 cup capacity) muffin cups with paper liners.
+Preheat the oven to 350°F with a rack in the middle.
+Line 12 standard muffin cups with paper liners.

-Pour mixture into the prepared cupcake pan.
-Bake 25 minutes, or until set in the middle.
+Pour the mixture into the prepared cupcake tin.
+Bake about 20 minutes, or until just barely set in the middle.
 Set aside to cool before frosting.

-Frost the cooled cupcakes with the coconut icing then sprinkle each cupcake with a spoonful of flaked coconut.
+When the cupcakes are completely cool, frost with the coconut icing then sprinkle each cupcake with a spoonful of flaked coconut.